3comconfliczu/unicopedia-plus/README.md

 **Unicopedia Plus** is a developer-oriented set of Unicode, Unihan & emoji utilities wrapped into one single app, built with [Electron](https://electronjs.org).

-This app works on macOS, Linux and Windows operating systems.
+This desktop application works on macOS, Linux and Windows operating systems.

 ## Utilities